 If you embraced everything that happened to you, then you’d never be worried about the future.
 You’d allow negative things you can’t control to occur without fighting against them.
 Resisting reality is a war no one can win.
 So, it’s best to accept it happened and avoid unnecessary suffering.

-2. Problems never disappear when you ignore them.
+2. Learn that problems never disappear when you ignore them.

 “It doesn’t hurt to feel sad from time to time.”